Top three nutraceuticals for cortisol management

 - Put the potatoes into a pot and cover with water.

-- Once potatoes have cooled down a bit, use a masher and mash until you have your desired consistency.
+- Once potatoes have cooled down a bit, use a masher.
+Mash until you have your desired consistency.

 - Mix in butter and milk and mash some more